tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-3.md

 We are using the helper function we wrote in part 1 to easily craft the ID message.
 This is defined in `/server/pkg/packets/util.go`.

 Now, in the `ProcessMessage` method, we need to handle the chat message.
-Let's remove the echo functionality and add some logic to handle chat messages:
+Let's remove the echo functionality and {% include highlight.html anchor="add-chat-logic" text="add some logic to handle chat messages:" %}

 ```directory
 /server/internal/server/clients/websocket.go